mauricetinn/mauricetinn/README.md

 -->
 Hi, I'm Maurice 👋

-I'm a software engineer who's shipped several apps to production and the App Store — right now my main focus is iOS, where I work close to the platform native framework and system APIs.
+I'm a software engineer who's shipped several apps to production and the App Store — right now my main focus is building and maintaining iOS apps.

-Outside of iOS I like poking around other parts of the stack — backend, real-time systems, whatever a project actually needs.
-I'd rather understand how something works end-to-end than stay boxed into one layer.
+I like poking around other parts of the stack too — backend, real-time systems, whatever a project actually needs

 Currently building production features for Indodax, Indonesia's largest crypto exchange.